jchu-sandag/Off_Model_Calculators/README.md

 # Off_Model_Calculators

-Off model calculators to capture VMT and GHG reduction from strategies not addressed by ABM2 or ABM2+ or ABM3
+Off-model calculators to capture VMT and GHG reduction from vanpool and carshare strategies not addressed by ABM3

-If running process for the first time, run all steps to create the conda environment.
-If repeating process, simply run step 2 and 5
+If running the process for the first time, run all steps to create the conda environment.
+If repeating the process, simply run step 2 and 5

 1. To create the conda environment for OMC, run conda create -n env_omc

 ______________________________________________________________________________________________
-2. To activate conda enviroment, run conda activate env_omc
+2. To activate conda environment, run conda activate env_omc

 ______________________________________________________________________________________________